mjlab-Columbia/rbp_analysis_interactive_tool/README.md

 ### Installing Dependencies via Pip

-If you don't have `conda` or `mamba` installed, you can install the dependencies via pip.
-Run the following command to install the dependencies:
+If you don't have `conda` or `mamba` installed, but you do have `openjdk` installed, you can install the remaining dependencies via pip.
+To do so, run the following command to install the dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-Note that this may overwrite versions of packages you already have installed.
+This method may overwrite previously installed versions of packages.
 To avoid these conflicts, the `conda`/`mamba` method is preferred.
+Furthermore, this method _does not_ install Java so you will need to install it on your own, use the `conda`/`mamba` method, or avoid use of the `clusterONE` option in the clustering menu.

 ### Running the Tool

-Run the application by executing the following command from within `rbp_analysis_interactive_tool`:
+Once you have the dependencies installed, run the application by executing the following command from within `rbp_analysis_interactive_tool`:

 ```bash
 bokeh serve app.py